mozilla/persona/docs/PRIMARY_PROTOCOL.md

 false positives:

   * Upon content load invoke `navigator.id.beginProvisioning()`
-    promptly to indicate successful load and initiation
+    promptly to indicate successful load and initiation.
   * Only after it has been verified that the user is authenticated as the target email should `.genKeyPair()` be invoked.